-In 2010, Anthea took up a Rhodes’ Scholarship at Oxford University in the United Kingdom where she undertook PhD studies in Public Health.
+Anthea studied Medicine at Monash University and in 2010, she was awarded a Rhodes’ Scholarship at Oxford University where she undertook PhD studies in Public Health.
 Her studies examined the relationship between socioeconomic levels and poor maternal outcomes in pregnancy, clearly establishing that better pregnancy outcomes are strongly associated with being more affluent.
 In that work, she explored some of the reasons for the social gradient in maternal health outcomes in the National Health Service (NHS – United Kingdom health service).